SweptShadow/Comp4976-Assignment/README.md

 - Restrict edit/delete to creator or admin
 - Add obituary listing with pagination and search
 - Complete RESTful API endpoints for CRUD and JSON responses
+- Add photo upload handling

 ### In Progress / Next Steps
-- Add photo upload handling
 - Azure deployment and DevOps pipelines
+  - Azure deployment / CI-CD: no Dockerfile, no GitHub Actions or Azure pipelines present.
+Deployment is not yet implemented.
+  - Production image storage: currently images are stored in `wwwroot/uploads` (suitable for development).
+For production and Azure deployments it's recommended to use Azure Blob Storage.
 - Double checking all requirements for Assignment 1
 - Assignment 2: Blazor WebAssembly frontend (separate project)